-When I think about pregnancy, especially in my third trimester, I don’t think about how ‘de-stress’ and ‘pregnancy’ go together in the same sentence.
+When I think about pregnancy I don’t think about how ‘de-stress’ and ‘pregnancy’ go together in the same sentence.
 The closer you get to the end the more stressful it can be!

-So, here are a few ways to de-stress during pregnancy, to stop thinking so much about the stuff baby needs and to stay focused on what really matters – the excitement of having your baby here!
+So, here are a few ways to de-stress during pregnancy, to stop thinking so much about the all the ways you have to prepare, and to stay focused on what really matters – the excitement of having your baby here!

-Napping lets me recuperate a bit and maybe even get a few things done around the house, do some yoga, or make dinner.
+Napping lets you recuperate a bit and maybe even get a few things done around the house, do some yoga, or make dinner.

 However, if you don’t have the energy to do anything, don’t.
 Just rest.

 I am a firm believer in the fact that, ‘if you look good, you feel good’.